Ultra endurance athlete Claire Smith is no stranger to "brutal" challenges, as her nickname would suggest.

 The rest of my calories will need to be sourced along the way via shops and garages.

-Obviously I'll be using PH for my hydration needs.
+Obviously I'll be using Precision Fuel and Hydration.
 Along with cups of tea of course!

 - Multi vitamins and minerals